Set the stage to raise capital, attract investors, and unlock growth opportunities with a Washington C corp. Starts at $0 plus WA state fees.

 To form a corporation in Washington, you must submit the Articles of Incorporation to the Secretary of State.
 You need to take care of a few other steps before you can file this official paperwork, however.
 Tasks you’ll need to take care of range from appointing directors to naming a registered agent.

-To assist you in the process, we’ve provided an overview of how to start a Washington corporation:
+To assist you in the process, we’ve provided an overview of how to start a Washington corporation.
+We’ll also chat through the nuances of forming a Washington professional corporation (PC), a specialized corporation organized by licensed professionals like architects, engineers, and doctors.

 Additionally, Washington state has legal requirements for naming corporations, including:

-Once you’ve chosen a name, you may want to reserve it with the state so that no one else can take it.
+Once you’ve chosen a name, you may want to reserve it with the state so that no one else can take it while you’re getting your formation documents ready.
 Complete the Name Reservation form and submit it to the Secretary of State’s Corporations and Charities Division (the address is on the form).
 You can also complete it online.

 To do so, create a user account with the Washington Corporations and Charities Filing System (you can also use this for other tasks to come).
-The name reservation filing fee is $30.
-We can also reserve your name.
+The name reservation filing fee is $30 (as of this writing).

 You may want to conduct business under a name different from your official business name.
 If you go this route, Washington requires you to register a “doing business as” (DBA) name, referred to in the state as a “trade name.”
 You can request a trade name when submitting your Business License Application to the Washington State Department of Revenue (more on that below).